Satisfactory Academic Progress (SAP)

 Failure to comply with an academic plan, completion of less than one (1) credit hour, or having a zero completion rate for the semester or not meeting academic standards of the college will terminate a student’s eligibility to receive financial aid.

-Students can submit an APPEAL to the Director of Financial Aid to request reinstatement of eligibility.
+Students can submit an APPEAL to the Financial Aid Office to request reinstatement of eligibility.

 Financial Aid “Notice” (Maximum Time Frame)